Didn't find what you were looking for?

 3. Financial Support

 Several NGOs collect funds for the treatment of cancer patients.
-Further, the Central and State governments have several schemes to assist cancer patients financially.
+Further, the central and state governments have several schemes to assist cancer patients financially.
 Therefore, there is a need to create public awareness about such schemes.

 4. Strategic Alteration in Therapy

-The doctor may alter the treatment when the patients cannot tolerate the current chemotherapy cycles.
+The doctor may alter the treatment when patients cannot tolerate the current chemotherapy cycles.
 It may include lowering the dose of the drugs.
-It will reduce the side effects and allow the patients to complete the chemotherapy cycles.
+It will reduce the side effects and allow patients to complete the chemotherapy cycles.

 Conclusion

-Chemotherapy works well when patients stick to the scheduled chemotherapy cycles.
+Chemotherapy works well when patients adhere to the scheduled chemotherapy cycles.
 Unless in emergency conditions, patients should complete their chemotherapy cycles.
 Further, healthcare professionals should also look into the reasons that force patients to skip treatment.
 Psychological support and counseling, if considered, are found to have a positive impact on treatment adherence and completion.

 Frequently Asked Questions